hiteshchoudhary/chai-backend/Readme.md

 ```
 $nodemon -v
 ```
-- install all the packages
+- install all the node_modules
 ```
 $npm install
 ```